Pratyangira: Literature

-According to many Puranas, at the end of the Krita Yuga, a glittering spark appeared from the universe and transformed into a wicked demon named Vipulasura.
-Vipulasura disturbed a group of eight sages who were performing rituals of Ashta Lakshmi.
-This angered the goddess Lakshmi who transformed a holy lotus flower into a kavacha or a strong shield.
-It is also mentioned that the lotus that was transformed had 562 petals in it.
-The shield provided a great protection to the eight sages, allowing them to perform the holy rituals without any disturbance.
-Following this, Laxmi took the form of Narasimhi and defeated and killed the demon Vipulasura.
+According to various Puranas, at the end of the Krita Yuga, a glittering spark appeared from the universe and transformed into an asura named Vipulasura.
+Vipulasura disturbed a group of eight sages who were performing rituals to propitiate Ashta Lakshmi (the eight forms of the goddess Lakshmi).
+This angered the goddess, who transformed her lotus into a kavacha (shield) to protect them.
+The goddess then assumed the form of Narasimhi and subsequently defeated and slew Vipulasura.